athom031/Artificial-Intelligence-Machine-Learning/AryaBot/README.md

 * "Who are you?"
 * "I am good at _insert noun_" <br/>

-Finally input will affect Arya's personality beyond setting it manually:
+Input will affect Arya's personality beyond setting it manually:
 * "You are a _insert adj_"

 ## Inpsiration